BLSQ/bluesquare-components/README.md

 ## Making changes

-If you make additions or changes to the library, run `npm run compile` and commit the updated `/dist` folder before pushing.
+If you make additions or changes to the library, run `npm run clean && npm run build` and commit the updated `/dist` folder before pushing.

 ## Translations